Uniswap/docs/docs/sdk/v3/guides/04-routing.md

 In this example we will trade between **ETH and USDC**, but you can configure your example to us any two currencies and amount of input currency.

 The guide will **cover**:
-1. Getting a router instance
+1. Creating a router instance
-2. Getting a route
+2. Creating a route
 3. Swapping using a route

 At the end of the guide, we should be able to create a route and and execute a swap between any two currencies tokens using the example's included UI.

-## Getting a router instance
+## Creating a router instance

-To compute our route, we will use the `@uniswap/smart-order-router` package, specifically the `AlphaRouter` class which requires a chain ID and a provider.
+To compute our route, we will use the `@uniswap/smart-order-router` package, specifically the `AlphaRouter` class which requires a `chainId` and a `provider`.
 Note that routing is not supported for local forks, so we will use a mainnet provider even when swapping on a local fork.

 ```typescript reference title="Instantiating an AlphaRouter" referenceLinkText="View on Github" customStyling
 https://github.com/Uniswap/examples/blob/a8e82ac2ee543eed620f0750f35eb6860f9f2567/v3-sdk/routing/src/routing.ts#L23-L26
 ```

-## Getting a route
+## Creating a route

 Next, we will create our options conforming to the `SwapOptionsSwapRouter02` interface, defining the wallet to use, slippage tolerance, and deadline for the transaction: